A Neuromodulable Current-Mode Silicon Neuron for Robust and Adaptive Neuromorphic Systems: Introduction

-In \Cref{sec:circuit}, we introduce the proposed mixed-feedback neuron model and its current-mode implementation using subthreshold \gls{cmos} circuits for a compact, modular and ultra-low-power hardware realization of a neuromodulable neuron.
-In this model, the different timescales are continuously coupled, as opposed to only being linked by events.
+In \Cref{sec:circuit}, we introduce the proposed mixed-feedback neuron model and describe its implementation in subthreshold current-mode \gls{cmos} circuits for a compact, modular, and ultra-low-power hardware realization of a neuromodulable neuron.
+In the model, the different timescales are continuously coupled, as opposed to being linked by events only.
 This subtle difference drastically enhances the expressivity of our model.
-We detail the use of \acrfull{dpi}~\cite{bartolozzi_ultra_2006} and current-mode sigmoid blocks, including a biologically inspired positive feedback inactivation mechanism.
-We also present a theoretical analysis framework connecting circuit-level tuning and model equations, adapted from previous works, to predict and control the spiking, bursting and other types of excitability that the neuron can display.
-In \Cref{sec:results}, we present experimental results obtained from a \SI{180}{\nano\meter} \gls{cmos} prototype and our measurement setup, demonstrating robust spiking, bursting, and neuromodulation.
-We further validate the circuit's resilience to temperature changes (\qtyrange{5}{45}{\celsius}) and report an energy efficiency of \qtyrange{40}{200}{\pico\joule}/spike at a \SI{1.8}{\volt} supply.
-In \Cref{sec:discussions}, we discuss the role of slow positive feedback for robust bursting, further motivating our mixed-feedback approach, and compare our design with state-of-the-art bursting neuron implementations.
+We detail the use of \acrfull{dpi}~\cite{bartolozzi_ultra_2006} and current-mode sigmoid blocks, including a novel biologically inspired positive feedback inactivation mechanism.
+We also present an analysis framework that enables prediction and tuning of the neuron's excitable behavior by connecting circuit-level tuning and model equations.
+In \Cref{sec:results}, we present experimental results obtained from a \SI{180}{\nano\meter} \gls{cmos} prototype that exhibits consistent spiking, bursting, and neuromodulation capabilities.
+We further validate the circuit's resilience to temperature changes (\qtyrange{5}{45}{\celsius}) and report an energy efficiency, at room temperature and as a function of spiking frequency, of \qtyrange{40}{200}{\pico\joule}/spike at a \SI{1.8}{\volt} supply.
+We also evaluate robustness to device mismatch in simulation and show that tuning the characteristic scale of bias currents enables progressive tuning from an ultra-low-power mode to a strongly reliable mode, while maintaining subthreshold operation.
+In \Cref{sec:discussions}, we compare our design with state-of-the-art bursting neuron implementations and discuss integration within larger neuromorphic systems and platforms.
+Since this work focuses on the design, analysis, and experimental validation of a single neuron circuit rather than a complete neuromorphic system, we frame the proposed neuron as a modular building block that can be integrated into a wide range of architectures and communication schemes, independent of a specific system-level organization.
 Finally, \Cref{sec:concl} concludes the paper and outlines future research directions.